Religion & Philosophy

 Jarratt Ministerial Scholarship

 This scholarship has been established by Harold and Louise Jarratt in memory of Alvie B. Jarratt and Loyce (Mannon) Jarratt, parents of Harold Jarratt, and in memory of granddaughter, Allison Nicole Jarratt.
 Students planning to be a minister of the gospel or a missionary may qualify for this scholarship.

 Glen Jones Memorial Scholarship

 This scholarship, established to honor the memory of Dr. Glen Jones, is to assist full-time students preparing for the ministry from the Churches of the Nazarene on the East Tennessee District.
-This scholarship is awarded by the University Scholarship Committee upon recommendation by the dean of the School of Religion and the district superintendent of the East Tennessee District.
+This scholarship is awarded by the University Scholarship Committee upon recommendation by the dean of the School of Theology and Christian Ministry and the district superintendent of the East Tennessee District.

 Arthur E. and Flora Rhoades Kelly Scholarship

 This scholarship was made available by Rev. Arthur E. Kelly to assist married students at Trevecca who are preparing for full-time pulpit ministry.
 This scholarship is administered by the scholarship committee of Trevecca with first priority going to students from South Carolina.
 Ministerial students with children will be given priority for this scholarship.

 This scholarship, provided by R. Paul Kercher and Grace Kercher Boyett in memory of Rev. and Mrs. George Kercher and son, John Wesley Kercher, was established to provide assistance to older full-time ministerial students who accept the call to the ministry later in life.
 The interest earned from the investment of the corpus shall be used to benefit such students as may qualify and will be selected by the University Scholarship Committee.
 The amount of the scholarship will depend upon the interest earned annually.